 In vivo Muscle Velocity Recovery Cycles (MVRCs) and frequency ramp recordings were performed under terminal isoflurane anaesthesia on triceps brachii and Tibialis Anterior (TA) muscles bilaterally and were followed by dissection of TA and soleus or gastrosoleus.
 TA was then used for assessment of weight & adenylate energy charge.
 Soleus was used for functional testing (muscle tension testing followed by caffeine contracture or the potassium- induced weakness assay), for western blot or (when combined with gastrocnemius) for histological analysis.

 MVRCs were not technically possible in soleus as it is a deep, thin muscle and therefore in a live and intact animal, we could not be certain we were recording from soleus.
-We chose TA for MVRCs as it is easily accessible, and has been shown to develop fixed weakness and the characteristic histological features of PP myopathy in aged Draggen mice 14.
+We chose TA for MVRCs as it is easily accessible, and has been shown to develop the characteristic histological features of PP myopathy in aged Draggen mice 14.
 The mouse TA is composed predominantly (90%) of fast myofibres (types 2X and 2B) compared with soleus that is ~90% slow myofibres (types 1 and 2A) 15.
 It was not possible to perform the potassium-induced weakness assay in TA as it cannot be isolated with both tendons intact and therefore is not suitable for ex vivo muscle tension measurement.

 We chose soleus for the ex vivo potassium-induced weakness assay for several reasons.
 Firstly, because soleus is the mouse muscle that is most similar to human skeletal muscle in terms of gene expression and fibre-typing16.
 Secondly because it is more susceptible to potassium-induced weakness than the other muscle well suited to ex vivo muscle tension measurements, fast twitch glycolytic Extensor Digitorum Longus 17.
-Thirdly, as Hyper PP mouse muscle is known to switch towards a more oxidative fibre type from around 12 weeks of age14,18 and this may alter sensitivity to potassium-induced weakness16, we chose a muscle that is already oxidative to remove any potential contribution of fibre type transformation.
+Thirdly, as Hyper PP mouse muscle is known to switch towards a more oxidative fibre type from around 12 weeks of age14,18 and this may alter sensitivity to potassium-induced weakness16, we chose a muscle that is already oxidative to reduce any potential contribution of fibre type transformation.

 Muscle Velocity Recovery Cycles (MVRCs) and Frequency Ramp Recordings in Vivo